uoftcprg/pokerkit/docs/source/hands.rst

 Note that the showdown is started by the aggressor.
 You must not forget to do showdown after all other stages of the game is finished.
 Only after the showdown can the pot be distributed to the winners.
 All-in pots are exceptions, however.
-By rule, all players involved in an all-in pot is forced to show (as per WSOP rule) no matter what.
+As per the WSOP rule, all players involved in an all-in pot is forced to show no matter what.
 The idea is to prevent collusion and chip dumping.
-As a result, in all-in pots, showdowns are unnecessary.
+As a result, in all-in pots, showdowns are unnecessary, as cards are exposed by default.

-All-in pots are shown below.
+All hands shown below involve all-in pots.
 Note that just because they do not showdown, you should not forget to showdown on non-all-in pots!

 Dwan vs Ivey
 ------------